Hawkins has triple-double, No. 16 Illinois thumps Syracuse - WHIZ News

 CHAMPAIGN, Ill.
-(AP) — Coleman Hawkins had 15 points, 10 rebounds and 10 assists, and No. 16 Illinois thumped Syracuse 73-44 in the ACC/Big Ten Challenge on Tuesday night.
+(AP) — Coleman Hawkins had 15 points, 10 rebounds and 10 assists for his first career triple-double, and No. 16 Illinois thumped Syracuse 73-44 in the ACC/Big Ten Challenge on Tuesday night.

-Neither team shot well, but Illinois (6-1) hit 6 of its 15 3-point attempts in the second half to send the Orange (3-4) home with their third straight loss.
+Neither team shot well, but Illinois (6-1) hit six of its 15 3-point attempts in the second half to send the Orange (3-4) home with their third straight loss.

 Terrence Shannon Jr. had 17 points on 5-of-17 shooting for the Illini.
 All of his makes were 3s.
 RJ Melendez scored 15 points.